 We want to learn how to apply makeup after 40 or 50, because we want to look good.
 It is not an attempt to look younger, hotter or fu..able, it is among others the desire (and pressure) to look current in the workplace and to avoid nasty age-related stereotypes.
 There is a lot of age discrimination and makeup can help us look our best.
 And of course, we all like to look good no matter the age.

 If we see the makeup advertisements, we can think that women over 40, 50, 60 or more are not interested in makeup.
 I know that that is not the case.
 This article is not a tutorial; it is almost impossible to have a tutorial for all “older woman.”
 I am just suggesting some places where you can learn clever tricks and update your look with pros and cons.

-This is one of my favorite places to have a makeover.
+This is was one of my favorite places to have a makeover.
 I like the fact that they have a great variety of products, not just one cosmetic line.
-Most people (Sephora Rouge excluded) only need to buy $50 of products and it can be any product you want, it does not need to be makeup.
+Sephora doesn’t offer free makeovers any more, you need to book and pay for the service.
+You can have free mini make applications.

 Generally speaking the Sephora makeup artists are very well trained and makeup is the only thing they do, they are not aestheticians or half trained people.
 They are up-to-date on all trends and products and they do not make commission, so they do not put any pressure on the client to buy.

 In general most of my experiences in Sephora have been positive, but I had one negative experience.
 I did not like the makeup, I think in part it was my mistake, perhaps, I did not make myself clear on what I wanted.
 The lesson is to be clear about what you want, bring pictures etc. The clearer you are about what you want, the better the experience will be.
 Sephora also has free classes and they are very good.